danielamoh1/golden-ami-orchestrator/README.md

-Absolutely — what you pasted looks like it was copied from a **commented / escaped Markdown block**, which is why it’s ugly.

-Below is a **clean, professional, copy-paste ready `README.md`** with **proper Markdown**, no escaping, no stray `#`, and review-friendly formatting.

-You can replace your README with this **as-is**.

----

 # Golden AMI Orchestrator (Skeleton Framework)

 ## Overview

 This repository contains the **Golden AMI Orchestrator skeleton** for the **Equifax AWACS / Vine migration program**.

-The purpose of this implementation is to provide a **stable, extensible, and pipeline-agnostic orchestration framework** for building Golden AMIs across multiple flavors, while intentionally deferring environment- and vendor-specific behavior until validated inputs are provided.
+It provides a **stable, extensible, and pipeline-agnostic orchestration framework** for Golden AMI builds while intentionally deferring environment- and vendor-specific behavior until validated inputs are provided.

 This repository implements **structure and contracts only** — not final AMI logic.